kalyan9514/Healthcare-Consultation-DataBase-Design/README.md

 **SQL Implementation:**

-The SQL script (Database_Design.sql) sets up a relational database with primary and foreign key constraints to maintain data consistency.
+The SQL script (Database.sql) sets up a relational database with primary and foreign key constraints to maintain data consistency.

 **Key Capabilities:**